Charles G. Sawtelle: American Civil War

 Aquia Creek Landing, Virginia, February 1863.
 Sawtelle is second from left.

 Sawtelle served in the Union Army during the American Civil War; having begun specializing in quartermaster duties early in his career, he continued in this career field during the war.
 He commanded the Quartermaster Depot in Perryville, Maryland from May 1861 to March 1862, and he was promoted to captain in May 1861.
 During the Peninsula Campaign, he supervised the Army of the Potomac's disembarkation and movement of supplies from: Fort Monroe, Virginia (March to May, 1862); White House, Virginia (May to June, 1862); and Harrison's Landing, Virginia (July to August 1862).
 At the end of the campaign, Sawtelle superintended the Army of the Potomac's embarkation at Fort Monroe, Newport News, Hampton and Yorktown (August to September 1862) and transport back to the Washington, D.C. area.

-From September to November 1862, Sawtelle was acting chief quartermaster of the Army of the Potomac, and supervised the transport of supplies from Washington to the front lines during the Maryland campaign, and he was promoted to lieutenant colonel of United States Volunteers on November 12, 1862.
+From September to November 1862, Sawtelle was acting chief quartermaster of the Army of the Potomac, and supervised the transport of supplies from Washington, D.C., to the front lines during the Maryland campaign, and he was promoted to lieutenant colonel of United States Volunteers on November 12, 1862.
 He served as chief quartermaster of II Corps during the Rappahannock Campaign, and he was chief quartermaster of the Right Grand Division during the Battle of Fredericksburg in December 1862.
 He was chief quartermaster of the Army of the Potomac's Cavalry Corps from January to June 13, 1863, including participation in Stoneman's 1863 raid.
 In June 1863, he oversaw the removal of supplies from Aquia Creek, Virginia and subsequent relocation to Alexandria, Virginia.
 Sawtelle was assistant chief quartermaster of the Army of the Potomac from June to August 1863, and supervised the transport of supplies from Washington, D.C to Alexandria for shipment north during the Gettysburg campaign.
-From August 1863 to February 1864, Sawtelle served as chief quartermaster of the Union Army's Cavalry Bureau in Washington.
+From August 1863 to February 1864, Sawtelle served as chief quartermaster of the Union Army's Cavalry Bureau in Washington, D.C.
 In February 1864, he was reduced to his permanent rank of captain.

 Sawtelle served as chief quartermaster of Union forces in Brownsville, Texas from February to April 1864.
 In May and June 1864, he supervised troop and supply transports during the relief of troops commanded by Nathaniel P. Banks at the end of the Red River campaign.
 In May, he was promoted to lieutenant colonel of Volunteers for the second time.
 Sawtelle was assigned as chief quartermaster of the Military Division of West Mississippi from June 1864 to June 1865.
 In June and July 1865, he served as chief quartermaster of the Military Division of the Southwest.
 In May 1865, he was promoted to colonel of Volunteers.
 At the end of the war, Sawtelle received brevet promotions to major, lieutenant colonel, colonel, and brigadier general to recognize the superior service he rendered throughout the war.